Claire-bot87/project1-game-snake/README.md

 ## Key Learnings
-- I got a much better understanding of the global scope.
+- I gained a much better understanding of the concept of global scope.
-- Declaring a function
-- Calling a function
+- I gained a clearer perspectiuve on how to declare a function, and how that differs from calling a function.
-- A little better at looping through an array.
+- A got a little better at looping through an array.

 ## Future Improvements
+- Visually I think so of the imagery(gifs) could be improved, to enhance the look and feel of the game.
+- I could save each score when the game ends, so that I can display the player's top score, improving the user experience.